The Masonic Grand Lodge of the Order of Illuminati for Germany

 To date there have been two meetings of the Federal Council, both being held in August at Leipzig, in the rooms of the unaffiliated ‘Lessing’ Lodge.
 The Union hoped that this Lodge would also join its ranks, but the union has failed to occur so far because of the opposition of a majority of the ‘Lessing’ brethren, who will only agree to affiliation with a recognised Lodge or Grand Lodge.

-Lodges which have joined the Union are: ‘Zum Firmament’ in Berlin, Adam Weishaupt zur Pyramide’ in Schöneberg-Berlin, ‘Empor zum Licht’ [Upwards to Light] in Chemnitz, ‘Zu den drei Schritten’ [Three Steps] in Leipzig, ‘Lessing zur Eintracht’ [Lessing of Harmony] in Frankfurt, ‘Comenius zur Wahrheit’ [Comernius of Truth] in Hohen-Neudorf, ‘Wotan zu den drei Welten’ [Wotan of the Three Worlds] in Bremen, ‘Kaiser Friedrich zur Gerechtigkeit’ [Kaiser Frederick of Justice] in Königsberg, ‘Concordia zum aufgehenden Licht’ [Concordia of the Rising Light] in Dusseldorf, and the ‘Maurer Kränzchen’ [Mason’s Wreath] in Steglitz-Berlin; also the ‘Holtei zu dem drei Welten’ Lodge in Breslau belonged for a short time.
+Lodges which have joined the Union are: ‘Zum Firmament’ in Berlin, Adam Weishaupt zur Pyramide’ in Schöneberg-Berlin, ‘Empor zum Licht’ [Upwards to Light] in Chemnitz, ‘Zu den drei Schritten’ [Three Steps] in Leipzig, ‘Lessing zur Eintracht’ [Lessing of Harmony] in Frankfurt, ‘Comenius zur Wahrheit’ [Comenius of Truth] in Hohen-Neudorf, ‘Wotan zu den drei Welten’ [Wotan of the Three Worlds] in Bremen, ‘Kaiser Friedrich zur Gerechtigkeit’ [Kaiser Friedrich of Justice] in Königsberg, ‘Concordia zum aufgehenden Licht’ [Concordia of the Rising Light] in Düsseldorf, and the ‘Maurer Kränzchen’ [Mason’s Wreath] in Steglitz-Berlin; also the ‘Holtei zu dem drei Welten’ Lodge in Breslau belonged for a short time.

 “Wie schwer ein Werk,